Qabel/qabel.github.io/Qabel-Protocol-Storage.md

 This URL consists of the following parts:

 * https:// - the transport protocol, https and http are supported. https is the recommended protocol.
 In the following documentation this part will be referenced by "https://"
-* qabelserver:8000 - the host-spec, it consists of the servers name and servers port.
+* qabelserver:8000 - the host-spec, it consists of the server's name and server's port.
 In the following documentation this part will be referenced by "server"
 * /qabel-storage - the prefix: This is a static prefix for all qabel related URLs on this server.
 This way a qabel-storage can share its http-port with other http-services.
-Empty string as prefix are explicitly allowed.
+An empty string as prefix is explicitly allowed.
 In the following documentation this part will be referenced by "/prefix".
 * /8043810841 - the qabel-specific URL.
 This represents the actual path for qabel-storage functionality.

 ### Create a new Qabel Storage Volume